HongyiLuo/hongyiluo.github.io/_pages/experiences.md

 author_profile: true
 ---

-RF Fingerprinting Based on Multi-Antenna for Mitigating Multipath Channel Interference
+Mar.
+2022 - Nov.
+2022) RF Fingerprinting Based on Multi-Antenna for Mitigating Multipath Channel Interference
 ----

 **Research Description**: Implementation of RF fingerprinting algorithms for multipath resistant channels using the endogenous physical layer security features in 5G systems, and construction of a 5G NR RFF identification system simulation platform and an experimental platform.